 Building A Traceability Data Infrastructure to Track Provenance and Quality in Australian Seafood Supply Chains

-Enhancing digital seafood traceability based on Australia’s mud crab supply chain
+The CrabTrace platform is enabling digital traceability across Australia’s mud crab supply chain.

 cooked mudcrabs at an Australian fishmonger